+Inpatient hospital care (continued)

+- Lab tests

-Services that are covered for you What you must pay when you get these services Inpatient hospital care (continued) The benefit period begins • Lab tests the day you go into a X-rays and other radiology services hospital and ends when Necessary surgical and medical supplies you haven't received any • Use of appliances, such as wheelchairs inpatient hospital care for Operating and recovery room costs 60 days in a row.
-If you go Physical, occupational, and speech language therapy into a hospital after one benefit period has ended, a Inpatient substance abuse services 1 • Under certain conditions, the following types of transplants are covered: corneal, new benefit period begins. kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
-If you need a transplant, we will arrange to have your If you get authorized inpatient care at an out-ofcase reviewed by a Medicare-approved transplant center that will decide whether network hospital after your you are a candidate for a transplant Transplant providers may be local or outside of emergency condition is the service area.
-If our in-network transplant services are outside the community stabilized, your cost is the pattern of care, you may choose to go locally as long as the local transplant providers aget charing you would are willing to accept the Original Medicare rate.
-If HealthSun MediSun Plus new at a network hospital provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion. • Blood - including storage and administration.
-Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
+- X-rays and other radiology services

+- Necessary surgical and medical supplies

+- Use of appliances, such as wheelchairs

+- Operating and recovery room costs

+- Physical, occupational, and speech language therapy

+- Inpatient substance abuse services

+- Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
+If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant center that will decide whether you are a candidate for a transplant Transplant providers may be local or outside of the service area.
+If our in-network transplant services are outside the community pattern of care, you may choose to go locally as long as the local transplant providers are willing to accept the Original Medicare rate.
+If HealthSun MediSun Plus provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.

+- Blood including storage and administration.
+Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
 All other components of blood are covered beginning with the first pint used.

+- Physician services

-Physician services Additional unlimited days for inpatient stay (when medically necessary) Note: To be an inpatient, your provider must write an order to admit you formally as an inpatient of the hospital.
+- Additional unlimited days for inpatient stay (when medically necessary)

+Note: To be an inpatient, your provider must write an order to admit you formally as an inpatient of the hospital.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."
 If you are not sure if you are an inpatient or an outpatient, you should ask the hospital staff.

 You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!"
-This fact sheet is available on the Web at www.medicare.gov/sites/default/files/2018-09/11435-Are-You-an- Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
+This fact sheet is available on the Web at www.medicare.gov/sites/default/files/2018-09/11435-Are-You-an-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
 You can call these numbers for free, 24 hours a day, 7 days a week.